Department of English

 - Founding Member, nextGEN

-- 2020 Conference on College Composition and Communication Chairs’ Memorial Scholarship
+- Conference on College Composition and Communication Chairs’ Memorial Scholarship, 2020

-- 2019 Council for Programs in Technical and Scientific Communication and Bedford St. Martin’s Diversity Scholarship Award
+- Council for Programs in Technical and Scientific Communication and Bedford St. Martin’s Diversity Scholarship Award, 2019

-- 2019 Computers and Writing Conference Kairos Service Award for Graduate Students and Adjuncts
+- Computers and Writing Conference Kairos Service Award for Graduate Students and Adjuncts, 2019

 Baniya, S. (2020).
-Managing Environmental Risks in the era of Climate Change: Rhetorical Agency and Ecological Literacies of Women During the Nepal Earthquake.
-Enculturation Special Issue: Rhetorics and Literacies of Climate Change.
-Forthcoming.
-Summer 2020
+Managing Environmental Risks: Rhetorical Agency and Ecological Literacies of Women During the Nepal Earthquake.
+Enculturation (32) Special Issue: Rhetorics and Literacies of Climate Change.
+11 pages approx. Online.
+URL http://enculturation.net/managing_environmental (Single-authored)

 Primary Author